Mangano urged to renegotiate Coliseum parking fees

 Minority Leader Kevan Abrahams (D-Freeport) and Legis.
 Siela Bynoe (D-Westbury) contend in an April 18 letter that fans will seek to avoid the fee by finding free street parking across Hempstead Turnpike.

-The Tri-State Transportation Campaign, which ranks Hempstead Turnpike as one of Nassau’s most dangerous roads for walking, has said 12 pedestrians were killed crossing the roadway between 2012-2014.
+The Tri-State Transportation Campaign, which ranks Hempstead Turnpike as one of Nassau’s most dangerous roads for walking, has said 12 pedestrians were killed crossing the roadway from 2012 through 2014.

 In a response letter Wednesday, Mangano said he contacted Brooklyn Sports to “express the frustration of residents” to the parking fees and “urge you to do the same.”

-Nassau’s 2013 lease with Brooklyn Sports, which was unanimously approved by the Legislature, mandated that the operator provide at least 2,000 parking spots — roughly a third of the arena’s 5,800 spots — at a price not exceeding $20.
+Nassau’s 2013 lease with Brooklyn Sports, which was unanimously approved by the county legislature, mandated that the operator provide at least 2,000 parking spots — roughly a third of the arena’s 5,800 spots — at a price not exceeding $20.

 Brooklyn Sports chief executive Brett Yormark said Wednesday the $40 fee was for “special” events such as opening night.
 The operator, he said, will now offer an additional 1,000 online prepaid $20 passes for those events.